CogAT Testing Sign-up and Information

 How often can my child take the CogAT?

-Students may take the CogAT one time per calendar year.
-For example, if a student takes the test in September, he/she cannot take it again when it's offered in the spring...but would have to wait until the following September to test again.
+Students may take the CogAT one time per the calendar year.
+For example, if a student takes the test in October, he/she cannot take it again when it's offered in the spring...but would have to wait until the following October to test again.

 How and when will I receive my child's CogAT scores?

-The scores will be mailed to your home approximately 4-6 weeks after testing occurs.
+The scores will be mailed to your home by the end of the semester.

 I need more information...